SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 });
 ```

-For collaterals with multiple admins, use the extended program:
+For collateral accounts with multiple admins, use the extended program:

 ```typescript
 import { Ed25519ExtendedProgram } from "../utils/ed25519.program";